In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Matt Lighthart

-The fabric is a cheap material that isn't soft and feels uncomfortable to testers.
+The fabric is cheap, not soft, and uncomfortable.
 It fits the frame okay, but it doesn't feel very durable.
-The footrest is a plastic strip that is likely to break under normal use, and the canopy was floppy and had trouble staying in position.
+The footrest is a plastic strip likely to break under regular use, and the canopy was floppy and had trouble staying in position.

-The frame has a lot of side-to-side wiggles, and it didn't feel sturdy.
-It has a lot of visual fasteners and hinge points.
-The wheels are about 6 inches in diameter and are flimsy foam-filled plastic.
-They are some of the softest in the group, and the dual wheel design on each leg is now a hallmark of a cheap stroller in our minds.
+The frame has a lot of side-to-side wiggles and doesn't feel sturdy.
+It has many visual fasteners and hinge points.
+The wheels are about 6 inches in diameter and made of flimsy foam-filled plastic.
+They are some of the softest in the group, and the dual wheel design on each leg is now a hallmark of a cheap stroller.

 summer infant 3d lite - the summer infant has a deeper recline, but the abrupt ending of the...